pavankramadugu/data-processor-pipeline/readme.md

 - By Writing to Temporary table in DB and Update/Add New Records of using the temp tables DB Side asynchronously and drop the temp tables.

 Submitted the 1st Approach as Solution.
+2nd Approach Methods are also present in same code but commented out from execution in PipelineFlow Class.

 ## Prerequisites